Print-on-Demand Case Study: How I Built a $5,000/Month T-Shirt Business With Zero Inventory

 The Niche Selection Framework I Used:

 After analyzing 15 potential niches, I settled on “psychology-inspired apparel for mental health professionals.”
-This niche leveraged my psychology background while targeting a professional audience with disposable income and a strong group identity.
+This niche leveraged my background in psychology while targeting a professional audience with disposable income and a strong group identity.

 Why This Niche Worked: